energysistem/manuals/42805-Energy_CE1/en/06-funciones_principales.md

 </quick_guide>
 ### Switching the device on and off

-To turn your device on, press and hold the *MULTIFUNCTION BUTTON* (1) for 4 seconds and the *INDICATOR* (4) will light in blue.
+To turn on your device, press and hold the *MULTIFUNCTION BUTTON* (1) for 4 seconds and the *INDICATOR* (4) will light in blue.
 When switching on the device, you will hear a confirmation sound.
 When the device is on, the *INDICATOR* (4) will keep flashing blue.

-To turn your device off, press and hold the *MULTIFUNCTION BUTTON* (1) for 3 seconds.
+To turn off your device, press and hold the *MULTIFUNCTION BUTTON* (1) for 3 seconds.
 You will hear a sound when turning off the device.

 </quick_guide>